RaineyAbe/CraneGlacier_flowlinemodeling/README.md

 # CraneGlacier_flowlinemodeling

+_WARNING: Currently editing scripts and workflows as of February 2022.
+Some scripts may not be fully functional.
+Will be back up and running in the next few weeks._

 Code package used to model Crane Glacier response to the 2002 Larsen B ice shelf collapse and future changes in climate

 Rainey Aberle and Ellyn Enderlin